singularitti/DeepReshapes.jl/README.md

 have a look, and if you think this is useful and ready, open an issue or something like that.

-Note that this only works on Julia 0.4 right now due to a bug in 0.3.2.
+Note that this only works on Julia 0.4 right now.

 ## What?